raramayo/Taxonomy_Fasta_Headers_Python/README.md

 	--------------------------------------------------------------------------------
 	FLAG:           "--fasta"
-    REQUIRED:       "Yes"
+    REQUIRED:       Yes
-    FORMAT:         "Alphanumeric String"
+    FORMAT:         Alphanumeric String
-    DEFAULT:        "No default"
+    DEFAULT:        No default
-    HELP:           "Path to the FASTA file to process."
+    HELP:           Path to the FASTA file to process.
 	--------------------------------------------------------------------------------
 	FLAG:           "--database"
-    REQUIRED:       "Yes"
+    REQUIRED:       Yes
-    FORMAT:         "Alphanumeric String"
+    FORMAT:         Alphanumeric String
-    CHOICES:        "NCBI", "UNIREF", "ENSEMBL", "GENCODE"
+    CHOICES:        'NCBI', 'UNIREF', 'ENSEMBL', 'GENCODE'
-    DEFAULT:        "No default"
+    DEFAULT:        No default
-    HELP:           "The database from which the FASTA file originates."
+    HELP:           The database from which the FASTA file originates.
 	--------------------------------------------------------------------------------
     FLAG:           "--taxonomy"
-    REQUIRED:       "Yes"
+    REQUIRED:       Yes
-    FORMAT:         "Alphanumeric String"
+    FORMAT:         Alphanumeric String
-    DEFAULT:        "No default"
+    DEFAULT:        No default
-    HELP:           "Genus_Species information (e.g., Homo_sapiens)."
+    HELP:           Genus_Species information (e.g., Homo_sapiens).
-	                "Required for ENSEMBL and Gencode files."
+	                Required for ENSEMBL and Gencode files.
-	                "Must not be provided for NCBI or UniRef files."
+	                Must not be provided for NCBI or UniRef files.
 	--------------------------------------------------------------------------------
     FLAG:           "--output"
-    REQUIRED:       "No"
+    REQUIRED:       No
-    FORMAT:         "Alphanumeric"
+    FORMAT:         Alphanumeric
-    DEFAULT:        "Transcripts_Plots_dir_Run01"
+    DEFAULT:        No default
-    HELP:           "Output directory name."
+    HELP:           Output file path or directory.
-	                "If provided and exists, a numeric suffix is added (e.g., Test01)"
+	                If a directory is provided, the output file will be named based on the input file with '_Tax_Headers.fa' appended.
 	--------------------------------------------------------------------------------
     FLAG:           "-v", "--version"
-    REQUIRED:       "No"
+    REQUIRED:       No
-    ACTION:         "version"
+    ACTION:         version
-    FORMAT:         "Alphanumeric"
+    FORMAT:         Alphanumeric
-    HELP:           "Show program version's number and exit"
+    HELP:           Show program version's number and exit
 	--------------------------------------------------------------------------------
     FLAG:           "-h", "--help"
     REQUIRED:       No